midonado/dig333-devlog/README.md

 ### Chapter 9: Controlling Hardware

 #### Outcomes & Takeaways
-- Although the book focuses on RPi.GPIO and does not mention gpiozero, I learned the basics of outputting GPIO signals and the interactions between the Pi and simple circuits
+- Although the book focuses on RPi.GPIO and does not mention gpiozero, I learned the basics of outputting GPIO signals and the interactions between the Pi and simple circuits.
+The videos below were controlled by python scripts or commands through the CLI.

 https://user-images.githubusercontent.com/55297780/161842870-817ad617-67c0-4d4f-aad1-480d28d74601.mp4